cosmos72/schemesh/doc/lineedit/key.md

 * `#f` to suppress displaying job before starting it.
 This is the default.
 * `#t` to display job before starting it
 * a string, to be displayed instead of job
-* a procedure accepting one argument and returning one value.
+* a function accepting one argument and returning one value.
 If calling `(job-string job)` returns a string, such string will be be displayed instead of job.
 If it returns a `#f`, nothing will be displayed.

 ### Examples